Acjachemen: Mission period

-During the late eighteenth century, the mission economy had extended over the entire territory of the Acjachemen.
-While precolonial Acjachemen villages had "access to specific hunting, collecting, and fishing areas, and that within these collectively owned areas villagers also possessed private property," this indigenous land tenure system was effectively destroyed through the mission system and colonization.
+During the late 18th century, the mission economy extended over the entire territory of the Acjachemen.
+Acjachemen villages still had "access to specific hunting, collecting, and fishing areas" and "within these collectively owned areas villagers also possessed private property."
+However, the Indigenous land tenure system was first paralleled and then undermined by the mission system and colonization.
 The Spanish transformed the countryside into grazing lands for livestock and horticulture.
 Between 1790 and 1804, "mission herds increased in size from 8,034 head to 26,814 head."

 As European disease also began to decimate the rural population, the dominion and power of the Spanish missions over the Acjachemen further increased."
-By 1812, the mission was at the peak of its growth: "3,340 persons had been baptized at the mission, and 1,361 Juaneños resided in the mission compound."
-After 1812, the rate of Juaneños who died surpassed the amount of those who were baptized.
-By 1834, the Juaneño population had declined to about 800.
+By 1812, the mission was at the peak of its growth: "3,340 persons had been baptized at the mission, and 1,361 Acjachemen resided in the mission compound."
+After 1812, the rate of Acjachemen who died surpassed the amount of those who were baptized.
+By 1834, the Acjachemen population had declined to about 800.

 The Acjachemen resisted assimilation by practicing their cultural and religious ceremonies, performing sacred dances and healing rituals both in villages and within the mission compound.
-Missionaries attempted to prevent "indigenous forms of knowledge, authority, and power" from passing on to younger generations through placing recently baptized Indian children in monjerios "away from their parents from the age of seven or so until their marriage."
+Missionaries attempted to prevent "Indigenous forms of knowledge, authority, and power" from passing on to younger generations by placing recently baptized Indian children in monjerios "away from their parents from the age of seven or so until their marriage."
 Native children and adults were punished for disobeying Spanish priests through confinement and lashings.
 The logic behind these harsh practices was "integral to Catholic belief and practice."
 Gerónimo Boscana, a missionary at San Juan between 1812 and 1822, admitted that, despite harsh treatment, attempts to convert Native people to Christian beliefs and traditions were largely unsuccessful: "All the missionaries in California, declares Boscana, would agree that the true believer was the rare exception."